robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 null
 ```

 If the token cannot be found in the database you will receive a `null` value from the query.
-No user with that token can be found, the verification link is hence invalid.
+No user with that token can be found.

-## 8.0 Verify User Email
+### 7.4 Verify User Email

+Now that the token is valid and you have a `user_id` as relation to the `token` you can set the field `email_verified` of the `User` model to `true` for that same `user_id`.

+If the token is valid you get a user id back as relation.

+On that user id you can change the verified status of the email address.

+The verification link was accessed from the email sent to that user, so the email address was verified.

+When you set up user management with Lucia